CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/07-github.md

 {: .language-bash}

 ~~~
-Hi Alfredo!
+Hi Nelle!
 You've successfully authenticated, but GitHub does not provide shell access.
 ~~~
 {: .output}